- About Us

 This procedure is usually characterized by patients having minimal discomfort in the postoperative period.
 However, the patient will look worse than he or she feels due to the bruising that usually accompanies blepharoplasty.
 Bruising (eccymosis) is mostly gone after 7 to 10 days.
 Sutures, if present, are removed by the fourth or fifth day.
 Patients can go out and do normal activities on the first day, but usually wear sunglasses to disguise their bruising

 Swelling usually lasts up to three weeks, and the final result is obtained by two months.
 Scars are placed in inconspicuous areas that are most difficult to see on the upper lid.
-On the lower eyelid, if a transconjunctival blepharoplasty is not performed, the scar is placed right below the eyelashes, where it is most difficult to see.

 When deciding upon surgery, Dr. Heaton will discuss all potential complications and the relative frequency (or infrequency) of their occurrences with you.
 Complications may include bleeding, dry eye, and swelling.